abhradip-saha/predictive-analysis-tool/README.md

 # Database Description:-
 A database is created in PostgreSQL and it is named as Predictive_Analysis_Tool.
-Inside this following schemas are created : –
+Inside this following tables are created : –

 ### a)	user_table :
 This contains the details of authenticated users.
 It contains the following fields :-<br>